How to switch energy providers in Australia

 There are a number of energy providers that will offer dual fuel plans or discounts if you take up a gas and an electricity plan with them.
 It might be a convenient option for billing and customer service, and it could be a cheaper option than if you were choosing between two separate plans with that supplier.
 But two single plans from two separate providers could actually be the cheapest option.

-Some of the details you might need include:
+Some of the details you might need to provide include:

 Your new energy provider will notify your old supplier of your decision to switch.
 The switch will not take place on the date you signed up for the new energy retailer, it will take place on your next scheduled meter read date.
 This can take from a few days to 3 months depending on when your meter was last read.